 Why preparation helps

 Many children can cope with pain, loud machines, or uncomfortable positions if they know when it will happen and how long it will last.
-Learning this information ahead of time, your child may be able to express what he or she needs to stay calm and bear the unpleasant experience.
-You may want to explain to your child that things that are unpleasant have to be done to help him or her get better, but remind your child that he or she is not having this procedure because he or she did anything wrong.
+Learning this information ahead of time can help your child share what he or she needs to stay calm during the unpleasant experience.
+You may want to explain to your child that unpleasant things have to be done to help him or her get better.
+But remind your child that this procedure is not happening because he or she did anything wrong.
 A social worker, nurse, child life specialist, or another member of the health care team can help you find the right words to explain the medical procedures to your child.

 Preparing your child